Dr Loredana Polezzi

 Dott.Ling.Lett.
 (Siena), MA, PhD (Warwick)

 Loredana Polezzi studied Modern Languages at the University of Venice and then at the University of Siena, where she obtained her first degree in 1987.
 She later completed an MA in Italian Studies (Applied Linguistics) and a Phd in Translation Studies at the University of Warwick.
-In the early nineties she taught at the University of Birmingham, before returning to Warwick, where she is currently Associate Professor/Senior Lecturer.
+In the early nineties she taught at the University of Birmingham, before returning to Warwick, where she is currently Associate Professor (Reader).
 In the past few years she has also held the post of Director of the Humanities Research Centre (1999-2000 and 2001-2002) and has been Visiting Professor at the University of Siena (Arezzo) and Milan Catholic University (Brescia).
+She is currenty Academic Director of the Warwick Venice Centre and Academic Lead of the university-wide 'Connecting Cultures' Global Research Priority programme.

 Her research focuses on the history of travel writing and the connection between geographical and social mobility on the one hand and, on the other, the theories and practices of translation.
 She has written widely on travel to Italy, as well as on contemporary Italian travel writing.
 Her monograph Translating Travel: Contemporary Italian Travel Writing in English Translation (Aldershot & Brookfield: Ashgate, 2001) is devoted to the critical debate concerning Italian travel literature and to the effects of translation on the reception of twentieth-century Italian travelogues.
-Her interest in translation and mobility is also reflected in the special issue of The Translator devoted to ‘Translation, Travel, Migration’ (Autumn 2006), which she guest-edited.
-She is currently working on a monograph devoted to representations of Africa produced by Italian travellers during the colonial and post-colonial period.
+Her interests in translation, travel and mobility are also reflected in the special issue of The Translator devoted to ‘Translation, Travel, Migration’ (Autumn 2006), which she guest-edited, and in two co-edited issues of the journals Studies in Travel Writing and Textus, both published in 2012 and devoted to the literature of travel.
+She is currently working on a monograph examinig representations of Africa produced by Italian travellers during the colonial and post-colonial period.
 A series of articles on this topic have already appeared in journals such as Modern Italy, Italian Studies, Anglistica, Romance Studies.
-She is co-editor, with Jennifer Burns, of Borderlines: Migrazioni e identità nel Novecento (Isernia: Cosmo Iannone Editore, 2003) and, with Charlotte Ross, of In Corpore: Bodies in Post-Unification Italy (Madison: Fairleigh Dickinson, 2007).
+She is also co-editor, with Jennifer Burns, of Borderlines: Migrazioni e identità nel Novecento (Isernia: Cosmo Iannone Editore, 2003) and, with Charlotte Ross, of In Corpore: Bodies in Post-Unification Italy (Madison: Fairleigh Dickinson, 2007).

-Synergies between Loredana Polezzi’s research on the literature of Italian colonial and economic emigration and Burns’ research on immigration literature have led to the creation of a module on these subjects in the Birmingham-Warwick MA in Italian Studies.
-Burns and Polezzi also organized a conference at Warwick in 2002, entitled ‘Borderlines’, which brought together scholars from around the world to discuss the impact of emigration, internal migration and immigration, as expressed in literary texts and cinema, on the notion of Italian national identity.
+Synergies between Loredana Polezzi’s research on the literature of Italian colonial and economic emigration and Jennifer Burns’ research on immigration literature have led to a number of research and teaching initiatives.
+Burns and Polezzi organized a conference at Warwick in 2002, entitled ‘Borderlines’, which brought together scholars from around the world to discuss the impact of emigration, internal migration and immigration, as expressed in literary texts and cinema, on the notion of Italian national identity.
 Papers from this conference were subsequently published in the bilingual volume Borderlines (see above).

-Developing these connected research itineraries still further, Burns and Polezzi applied in 2005 for funding from the AHRC, under their special project on ‘Diasporas, Migration and Identities’.
-Their bid was successful, providing funding for a series of workshops in 2006-7, closing with a two-day colloquium (June 2007), on the topic of ‘Mobility and Identity Formation: An Interdisciplinary Approach to the “Italian case”’.
-These events took the specific case of Italy, and its multiple histories of migration outwards, inwards and within, and place it in the context of concepts and studies of migration in other national contexts and in other disciplines, such as English, French and German Studies, Sociology, Law, Film and Theatre Studies.
+Developing these connected research itineraries still further, Burns and Polezzi received funding under the AHRC's ‘Diasporas, Migration and Identities’ programme for a series of workshops and a two-day colloquium on the topic of ‘Mobility and Identity Formation: An Interdisciplinary Approach to the “Italian case”’ (2006-2007).
+These events took the specific case of Italy and its multiple histories of migration outwards, inwards and within, and placed it in the context of concepts and studies of migration in other national contexts and in other disciplines, such as English, French and German Studies, Sociology, Law, Film and Theatre Studies.
 Viewed from these alternative perspectives, additional insights can be gained into the impact of mobility on Italian identities, and, reciprocally, light can be shed by Italian experiences and cultural phenomena on similar processes in other cultures and disciplines.

 L. Polezzi and C. Ross (eds), In Corpore: Bodies in Post-Unification Italy (Madison: Fairleigh Dickinson, 2007)